studio24/research-briefings-wp/docs/research-briefing.md

 ## Running the import

-You need to be in the WordPress folder when running WP CLI (`/htdocs`).
+You need to be in the WordPress folder when running WP CLI (`/htdocs`) and specify the environment with this command:

+`export WP_ENV=localdev` where localdev is the local env

 ### Importing a single Research Briefing